dfuttu1/A-Novel-Directed-GNNs/README.md

-# A noval method of directed graph neural networks
+# A noval method of directed graph neural networks (under review)

 This is the PyTorch implementation of a noval directed graph neural networks, where capture the asymmetric structure of directed graph by modeling the different roles of receiving and sending.